kriszyp/dbind/README.md

 Source objects may also be mappable; they can have properties.
 This is provided through the following methods:

-* get(property) - Returns a reactive object for the given property
+* get(property) - Returns a reactive object for the given property.

 * get(property, callback) - Shorthand for get(property).then(callback).